 Originally hailing from Ancaster, Ontario, Canada, Heather makes Kalamazoo, MI, her home.
-Yes—there really is a Kalamazoo!
-In 1995, Heather graduated from Redeemer University with a Bachelor of Science in biology and continued on to Calvin University to complete a year of courses in a post-bachelor program and to obtain her secondary education certification with an emphasis in biology and a group science minor.
-Heather received her Master of Arts in science education from Western Michigan University in 2004.
+Yes!
+There really is a Kalamazoo!
+Heather graduated from Redeemer University with a Bachelor of Science in biology, completed a post-bachelor program at Calvin University to obtain her secondary education certification, and later received her Master of Arts in science education from Western Michigan University.

 Heather began her education career at a Christian high school teaching AP Biology, Biology, Chemistry and Natural Science for five years.
-For the past several years, Heather has taught pedagogy classes to teachers in the Masters in Science Education program at Western Michigan University.
-In the intervening years, Heather is grateful to have been home with her children: a daughter, born with a heart defect who lived four years, and two active boys.
-Heather enjoys reading, sewing, family walks, bike rides and audiobooks on road trips.
-She has also had the privilege of leading a women’s Bible study group for the past twelve years and singing with the worship teams at Heritage Christian Reformed Church.
+Prior to teaching at WHA, Heather taught pedagogy classes for several years to teachers in the Masters in Science Education program at Western Michigan University.
+In the intervening years, Heather is grateful to have been home with her children.
+Heather enjoys reading, sewing, family walks, bike rides, audiobooks on road trips and singing with the worship teams at church.

 “Mrs. Tuin changed physics from something that terrified me into something that I love.” —Former student